vspath/lorem-ipsum-advanced/tree_rearrangement.md

 of the method use standard genetic algorithms with a defined objective function to swap high-scoring subtrees into main trees that are high-scoring overall.[6]

+## Sectorial search

+An alternative strategy is to detach part of the tree (which can be selected at random, or using a more strategic approach) and to perform TBR/SPR/NNI on this sub-tree.
+This optimized sub-tree can then be replaced on the main tree, hopefully improving the p-score.[7]

+##